vivekd16/agentic/docs/interacting-with-agents/nextjs-dashboard.md

 The dashboard is built with modular React components:

 - `AgentChat` - The main chat interface for interacting with agents
-- `AgentSidebar` - Navigation sidebar for agent selection and run history
+- `AgentSidebar` - Navigation sidebar for agent selection and thead history
 - `EventLogs` - Real-time event log viewer
 - `BackgroundTasks` - Background task manager
-- `RunsTable` - Table of historical agent runs
+- `ThreadsTable` - Table of historical agent threads
 - `MarkdownRenderer` - Renderer for agent markdown responses

 ### Data Flow